Will leakage from travel policies be impacted by COVID-19?

-While many corporates with managed travel programs have mandated policies in place, leakage through your preferred booking channels or suppliers can cost your company significantly long term.
+While many corporates with managed travel programmes have mandated policies in place, leakage through your preferred booking channels or suppliers can cost your company significantly long term.

-Why do people book outside the travel program?
+Why do people book outside the travel programme?

 - You end up paying more in the end;

 - Visibility over bookings decreases;

 - Supplier negotiations are affected;

 - Expense reconciliation takes longer; and